b1naryth1ef/cubed_old/README.md

+# Cubed
+Cubed is a slightly ambitious project to create a decent open-source Minecraft clone that aims to be efficient, extremely modular and extend-able, and smart.
+It was made to combat the drama that is the modding community and culture around minecraft, and has the following major goals:

+- A solid, extensive, fast Lua modding API that allows for creations of entirely new games.
+- A heavily abstracted base system written in C++ that defines now obvious gameplay rules or logic, but instead aims to be an efficient game engine
+- A "vanilla" mod written in Lua that represents a near-match to Vanilla minecraft.

+Cubed is in a sudo-state of development and experimentation right now, and welcomes contributors that want to get their feet wet in early stages of planning and implementation.

+## Running/Testing
+Cubed currently only targets Linux, with the goal of porting to Mac/Windows at a later state.
+To get cubed running on your *nix like box, you can run the following commands from the source directory:

+- `./build.py setup` (installs dependencies, headers, etc)
+- `./build.py run` runs the server

+Cubed aims to have a simple build system that allows most users to get up and running in mere minutes.

+## Compatibility
+Cubed has no goals to remain compatible with any portions of the minecraft ecosphere, however at some point the goal is to implement a minecraft -> cubed world converter.

+## Contributing
+Read the source, understand the format, fork, edit, PR, profit.
+Eventually we will put together a style guide.

+## Infrastructure

-## Worlds
+### Worlds
 A world in cubed is represented by a folder containing two items.
-The first is a world-defintion file specifiying a few basics about the world, like the world name and version.
+The first is a world-definition file specifying a few basics about the world, like the world name and version.
 The second is a sqlite database containing all the data required for the world to be loaded.
 Worlds can be loaded at anytime, either during startup or while the cubed server is running.

-### World Definition File
+#### World Definition File
 The world definition file contains the following three fields:

 1. "name", a lexical name for the world
 2. "version" an integer version of the world relating to the CUBED_WORLD_FORMAT_VERSION
 3. "origin", a start point of the world (AKA spawn point)

-### World Database File
+#### World Database File
 The world DB holds three major tables relating to the world

 1. "blocks" a table of (x, y, z) and type for each block